-The Misticque had a constricted area of covered quarters, but she was a trader, most the of Misticque’s space below decks was dedicated to the stowing of the cargo, with subsequent sacrifice of the crew’s living quarters, sadly a not uncommon thing in trading vessels of that era.
+The Mistique had a constricted area of covered quarters, but she was a trader, most the of Mistique’s space below decks was dedicated to the stowing of the cargo, with subsequent sacrifice of the crew’s living quarters, sadly a not uncommon thing in trading vessels of that era.

 Corel ship model plans are historically accurate and contain detail instructions on building the ship model.